holmesrichards/pmf/README.md

 The ED schematics omit a resistor on the resonance input pin.
 In the comments Tom Wiltshire says this should be 51k.
 I found this value would cause self oscillation to start up at a very low position of the resonance knob, so changed it to 120k.

-With an input of 5 V (or -5 V), the filter stage outputs would try to go to about 10 V. I reduced the input gain by a factor of 0.82 to keep below that limit. ±5 V is the standard audio signal range in my synth.
-Of course there exist signal sources that go larger than 5 V — any 3340 based VCO that doesn't rescale the chip's outputs will give square waves going from 0 V to about 10.5 V! — and if you use such sources, they will need to be attenuated.
-Also, if you use two summed inputs they might exceed 5 V, so again some attenuation may be needed.
+With an input of 5 V (or -5 V) or above, the filter stage outputs would try to go to or above about 10 V. I reduced the input gain by a factor of 0.51 to keep below that limit. ±5 V is the standard audio signal range in my synth.
+Of course if you use two summed inputs they might exceed 5 V, so some additional attenuation may be needed.
 I also added a second inverting stage to preserve the phase going into the filter.

 ED's mixers have been re-ordered, just because I felt 2 pole should go before 4 pole.
 The E96 4.99k resistor has been replaced by E24 2k and 3k in series, because who want to order one resistor from DigiKey that Tayda doesn't carry?
 The resistor values used by ED in the BP mixers result in peak amplitudes 6 or 12 dB below the input level; I reduced them to get unity gain at the peaks.
 I wasn't that enthusiastic about the seventh filter — a rather weird combination of things giving rise to a sort of band pass plus notch response — so I replaced it with a second (sharper, deadlier) notch filter.

 I didn't see much point in messing around with a multiplexer chip.
 I used a rotary switch instead.
 If you really want electronically selectable filter shapes, see the Expansion section below.

+The mixers that are not selected by the rotary switch had floating outputs and corrupted the LP1–LP4 signals until I added op amp buffers after the AC coupling capacitors.
+I believe the same problem would occur with a multiplexer.
+To avoid bias current charging of the capacitors, I also added 1M resistors to ground between the capacitors and the op amps.

 ### Choose your own